Microorganisms

 Now we must learn about other less lethal, but still harmful, parasites.

-There are also mites that are specialised to live inside the ears, but these are harder to diagnose because bacterial and fungal issues may develop similar symptoms, thus it is recommended for a vet to check under a microscope.
+There are also mites that are specialised to live inside the ears, but these are harder to diagnose because bacterial and fungal infections may develop similar symptoms, thus it is recommended for a vet to check under a microscope.

 Ticks and fleas also affect rabbits.